isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 Controlled Access Via Personal User Credentials
 -----------------------------------------------

-The first time that you perform the above steps, you are automatically granted controlled access for interactive computing.
+The first time that you perform the above steps, you are automatically granted controlled access via your personal uer credentials.
 This access lasts for 24 hours, though it can be extended.
 Subsequently, to obtain access, sign into the Web App, click on your persona (or **Account Details** on the drop down menu next to your name).
 Click **Obtain controlled access for 24 Hours.**

 .. image:: controlled-access/DataAccess-24hours.png
    :align: center